Cady Lalanne

-Cady Lalanne (born April 22, 1992) is a Haitian professional basketball player for the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
+Cady Lalanne (born April 22, 1992) is a Haitian professional basketball player who most recently played for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the UMass Minutemen.

 Early life

 Lalanne, son of Bertha Lalanne, was born in Port-au-Prince, the capital city of Haiti.
 He moved to the U.S. when he was 7 years old.
 Lalanne attended Oak Ridge High School, in Orlando, Florida, where he starred on the varsity basketball team.

 College career

 In 2011, Lalanne matriculated to the University of Massachusetts, where he earned a major in sociology.
 Playing four seasons at UMass, Lalanne became one of three players in school history to record 1,000 points, 800 rebounds and 100 blocks in a career.
 As a senior at UMass, he earned third-team All-Atlantic 10 honors after averaging 11.6 points and 9.5 rebounds in 32 games.

 Professional career

 Austin Spurs (2015–2016)

 On June 25, 2015, Lalanne was selected with the 55th overall pick in the 2015 NBA draft by the San Antonio Spurs.
 In July 2015, he joined the Spurs for the 2015 NBA Summer League.
 On October 30, 2015, he was assigned to the Austin Spurs of the NBA Development League, the affiliate team of San Antonio.
 On November 13, he made his professional debut in a 104–82 win over the Texas Legends, recording twelve points, four rebounds, one assist and one block in 27 minutes.
 On February 8, 2016, he was named in the West All-Star team for the 2016 NBA D-League All-Star Game as a replacement for Orlando Johnson, who received an NBA call-up.
 After averaging 12.6 points, 7.8 rebounds, 1.2 blocks and 26.3 minutes in 29 games.
 Lalanne was considered to be the best center in the D-League.